 4. Ensure the correct temperature.

 Check the configuration of your machine to ensure it is delivering washes correctly.
-Our recommendation for a commercial dishwasher is a 55c wash and a 85c rinse.
-The lower wash temperature should allow detergents to work affectively whilst the hotter rinse should kill any bacteria.
+Our recommendation for a commercial dishwasher is a 55c wash and an 85c rinse.
+The lower wash temperature should allow detergents to work effectively while the hotter rinse should kill any bacteria.

 5. Check chemical dosage